 Martin 0:35

 Hey there, first of all, thank you for having me.
-Also, as an activist, maybe this creates a kind of fear, which it supposed to be.
+Also, as an activist, maybe this creates a kind of fear, which it is supposed to be.
 I usually write something that I'm not an activist or not an activist yet, but I think an activist attitude is the right one to have, to put in place.
 So I'm writing this in the CV also as a kind of an orientation for myself, where I want to go and where I shouldn't lose my focus.

 Daniel 1:10